-In the spirit of blog posts everywhere that offer twenty reasons or ten reasons or fifty reasons to do something, we wanted to hop on board with our own list.
+In the spirit of blog posts everywhere that offer 10 or 20 or 50 reasons to do something, we wanted to hop on board with our own list.
 It’s about why you should use digital signage, of course.
 (You’re shocked, I know.)

 1. It’s All the Rage

 The digital signage market is growing like mad.
 In 2019, the market is expected to reach $20.8 billion, with projections estimated at almost $30 billion by 2024.
 That means that a lot of digital signage is being used across the world.
 North America accounted for the majority of the market share, with Europe a close second.